nicolasgustafsson/WonderMake/Game/Designers/DesignerPhilosophy.md

 4. The level designer asks weapon design to create a spooky weapon to go with the level
 5. The weapon designer creates a spooky weapon and hands it to the level designer
 6. The level designer returns it to the director which puts it in the game

+Requirements VS Design

+Some designers have a Requirements and a Design struct allocated to them.
+They often have very similar contents, but to preserve conceptual integrity they should remain separated.

+Requirements are what the *requester* wants from the object.
+It can be things like "Make the enemy easy to kill", "Make the buff that will be applied on hit be positive" and "Make the level be long".
+Design is what the designer is working on before completing the object.
+These are often based on the requirements and then fleshed out.
+It is up to the designer how to implement the requirements: an enemy that is easy to kill may be something with very little health, or something that has a lot of health but is very slow.